nodesman/indian-narrative/anglophone-narrative.md

 The Anglophone narrative, shaped primarily by Britain and the United States, is arguably the most influential and pervasive lens through which the world views India.
 It is a complex web of colonial justifications, post-colonial guilt, and strategic interests that continues to distort India's reality and its global standing.

+### The Core Motivation: Maintaining Strategic Dominance

+The Anglophone narrative is rooted in a direct **competition for global influence and the preservation of a particular world order**.
+For the UK, it involves a post-colonial "management" of the relationship, subtly reinforcing historical hierarchies.
+For the US, it is about framing India based on its utility in the great power competition with China.
+India's value is often defined not by its own merits, but by its role as a "counterweight."
+This strategic lens, while sometimes appearing positive, is inherently competitive as it seeks to fit India into a Western-led order rather than acknowledging it as an independent, co-equal pole of global power.

 To reclaim our narrative, we must critically examine and dismantle these deep-seated Anglophone perspectives.

 ---